Updated July 14th, 2021

 Thanks again to Daniel Collins of WhaleWisdom.
 Be sure to visit WhaleWisdom’s website here.

-Daniel is right in that the importance of dividends is often overlooked by individual investors.
-Dividends have been a huge contributor to historical total returns.
+We agree with Daniel in that the importance of dividends is far too often overlooked by individual investors.
+Dividends have been a significant contributor to historical total returns.

-He is also right that the portfolios of the “whales” of the investing world are great places to look for high-quality stocks suitable for long-term investing.
+We also agree with Daniel that the portfolios of the “whales” of the investing world are great places to look for high-quality stocks suitable for long-term investing.

 With that in mind, the following Sure Dividend articles may be of interest:

-- Bill Gates’ Stock Portfolio: Every Holding Analyzed
+- Bill Gates’ Stock Portfolio: All 24 Holdings Analyzed

 - Kevin O’Leary’s 10 Favorite Quality Dividend Stocks